 There is always a chance of unusual situations arising.
-Therefore, the customer should always have an easy way to get help from a qualified representative of the company.
+Therefore, the customer should always have an easy way to get help from a qualified company representative.
 Along with a digital assistant, there should be access to a live person in the form of a chat, a call, and so on.

 Don’t make customers beta testers

 Сustomers should receive a complete service or product, not their raw version.
-So before the final implementation and use of automation, you need to do the maximum amount of internal testing in various scenarios.
+So before the final implementation and use of automation, you must do the maximum amount of internal testing in various scenarios.
 Only after that make them regular features.